Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Arkansas Centennial Commission series list.
 A significant historical year for this entry is 1830.

 Location.
 36° 3.537′ N, 91° 54.332′ W. Marker is in Melbourne, Arkansas, in Izard County.
-Marker is on East Main Street (Arkansas Route 69) east of Lunen Street, on the right when traveling east.
+It is on East Main Street (Arkansas Route 69) east of Lunen Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 80 E Main St, Melbourne AR 72556, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 5 miles of this marker, measured as the crow flies.
-Wild Haws in the Civil War (approx. 4.2 miles away); Site of Lacrosse Collegiate Institute (approx. 4.2 miles away).
+At least 2 other markers are within 5 miles of this marker, measured as the crow flies: Wild Haws in the Civil War (approx. 4.2 miles away); Site of Lacrosse Collegiate Institute (approx. 4.2 miles away).

 Regarding Izard County First Court House.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.
 They were originally silver in color.